ImmiVisa Law Group for Your PERM Labor Certification

 PERM Labor Certification Requirements

-- Fair wages: Pay the prevailing wage or higher and offer benefits that are at least equal to those offered by the average American employer in that occupation.
+- Fair wages: Pay the prevailing wage or higher and offer benefits that are at least equal to those provided by the average American employer in that occupation.

 - Fair working conditions: Offer working conditions that will not adversely affect other workers